 indirect and does not support a claim of 90% effectiveness.”

-— So, who, then, should get screened for colon cancer,
+— So, who, then, should get screened for colon cancer, if anyone?

 You‘ll find the answer to this question in the second part of this investigative report.

 Author's commentary: After watching/reading the above section, you may ask yourself this completely sensible question: